ddonng/class2go/README_SETUP.md

-Setting up Your Class2Go Dev Environment
+Setting up Your Class2Go Dev Environmen
 ========================================

 These instructions should help you get started setting up a dev